python/cpython/Doc/library/os.rst

 .. function:: pwritev(fd, buffers, offset, flags=0)

-   Combines the functionality of :func:`os.writev` and :func:`os.pwrite`.
-It writes the contents of *buffers* to file descriptor *fd* at offset *offset*.
-   *buffers* must be a sequence of :term:`bytes-like objects <bytes-like object>`.
+   Write the *buffers* contents to file descriptor *fd* at a offset *offset*, leaving the file offset unchanged.  *buffers* must be a sequence of :term:`bytes-like objects <bytes-like object>`.
 Buffers are processed in array order.
-Entire contents of first buffer is written before proceeding to second, and so on.
-The operating system may set a limit (sysconf() value SC_IOV_MAX) on the number of buffers that can be used.
+Entire contents of the first buffer is written before proceeding to the second, and so on.
-   :func:`~os.pwritev` writes the contents of each object to the file descriptor and returns the total number of bytes written.

-   The *flags* argument contains a bitwise OR of zero or more of the following
+   The flags argument contains a bitwise OR of zero or more of the following
    flags:

-   - RWF_DSYNC
+   - :data:`RWF_DSYNC`
-   - RWF_SYNC
+   - :data:`RWF_SYNC`

-   Using non-zero flags requires Linux 4.7 or newer.
+   Return the total number of bytes actually written.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

+   Combine the functionality of :func:`os.writev` and :func:`os.pwrite`.

-   Availability: Linux (version 2.6.30), FreeBSD 6.0 and newer, OpenBSD (version 2.7 and newer).
+   Availability: Linux 2.6.30 and newer, FreeBSD 6.0 and newer, OpenBSD 2.7 and newer.
+Using flags requires Linux 4.7 or newer.

    .. versionadded:: 3.7

 .. data:: RWF_DSYNC

-   Provide a per-write equivalent of the O_DSYNC open(2) flag.
-This flag is meaningful only for pwritev2(), and its effect applies only to the data range written by the system call.
+   Provide a per-write equivalent of the :data:`O_DSYNC` ``open(2)`` flag.
+This flag effect applies only to the data range written by the system call.

-   Availability: Linux (version 4.7).
+   Availability: Linux 4.7 and newer.

    .. versionadded:: 3.7

 .. data:: RWF_SYNC

-   Provide a per-write equivalent of the O_SYNC open(2) flag.
-This flag is meaningful only for pwritev2(), and its effect applies only to the data range written by the system call.
+   Provide a per-write equivalent of the :data:`O_SYNC` ``open(2)`` flag.
+This flag effect applies only to the data range written by the system call.

-   Availability: Linux (version 4.7).
+   Availability: Linux 4.7 and newer.

    .. versionadded:: 3.7

 .. function:: read(fd, n)

    Read at most *n* bytes from file descriptor *fd*.

    Return a bytestring containing the bytes read.
 If the end of the file referred to by *fd* has been reached, an empty bytes object is returned.

    .. note::